 How to store dairy free naan:

-- freezer-I have not tried freezing this Indian bread recipe.
+- freezer-I have not tried freezing this quick naan with no yogurt recipe.
 If you would like to try it, let me know how it goes.

 Vegan Naan Bread

 - 1 cup warm water

 - 3 tablespoon almond milk or regular milk if nonvegan

 - dash of salt

 - 3 cups flour plus more for kneading

 - ½ stick melted butter or vegan butter

 - Fill a small bowl with the warm water and dump yeast packet inside of it.
 Let sit until it gets frothy and bubbly, about 2 minutes.
 Stir.
 Dump into a larger bowl and add sugar, milk, salt, and flour, stirring between every ingredient.
 Keep stirring until a ball has formed.
 Knead for about 5-7 minutes on a floured surface or until it is soft and smooth and bounces back.